 - LfL principles adopted and incorporated into the Headteachers' Handbook by the Ghana Education Service (GES), and used as the basis for headteacher professional development.

 - A cohort of one hundred and twenty-four (124) leading-edge headteachers and their circuit supervisors from all ten (10) regions of Ghana fully involved in research and development.

 - All the two hundred and sixteen (216) District Education Training Officers trained to support LFL training activities in their districts.

 - After training trainers from the Teacher Education Division of Ghana Education Service (GES), they have in turn trained over 5,000 school leaders, with technical support from IEPA.

 Transforming Teacher Education and Learning (T-TEL).

 The leadership capacity-building component of the Government of Ghana’s flagship reform programme in teacher education dubbed Transforming Teacher Education and Learning (T-TEL) was led by IEPA.
 The IEPA provided direct training for 252 leaders from 42 public Colleges of Education over a 3-year period (October, 2015 to August, 2018) in key leadership areas, namely: Setting New Directions for the Colleges; Systems leadership, Operations leadership, Curriculum leadership, Change management and Strategic leadership.
 In addition, IEPA wrote leadership training manuals and resource materials for the Colleges.
-Senior Academic Members of IEPA were also assigned as College Improvement Advisors (CIAs) to all the 42 Colleges and they provided on-site coaching support to the leaders on college improvement and development planning.
+Senior Academic Members of IEPA were also assigned as College Improvement Advisors (CIAs) to all the forty-two (42) Colleges and they provided on-site coaching support to the leaders on college improvement and development planning.
 The major impacts are that college leaders have: